nixworks/public/news/2018/03/21/a-eurocopter-120-helicopter-carrying-five-people-crashes-into-the-sea-near-hardy-reef-off-the-whitsunday-islands-queensland-australia-two.md

 ### [2018-03-21](/news/2018/03/21/index.md)

 ##### Whitsunday Islands
 # A Eurocopter 120 helicopter carrying five people crashes into the sea near Hardy Reef off the Whitsunday Islands, Queensland, Australia.
-Two are killed.
+Two people are killed.

 Eurocopter 120 was carrying five people when it went down near Hardy Reef in north Queensland